Sjofartsdirektoratet/docs/content/rest-api/qualifications/course.md

 weight: 2
 ---

-{{% panel %}}
-**Development environment API URL** <br>
-The latest version of this API can be found deployed in our test environment at: https://sdir-t-apim-common.developer.azure-api.net/api-details#api=sdir-t-api-aps-course-external.
-{{% /panel %}}

 ## Educational and course codes

 Two types of codes are accepted in the field *code* in the payload for data transfer; educational code and course code.
 The educational codes are referring to an education completed in an educational institution listed in **table 3**, while as the course codes are referring to shorter courses listed in **table 2**.
-A list of both the educational- and course codes can be obtained by using the API operation *Fetch a list over valid education codes*, this list will always be updated with newest version.
+A list of both the educational- and course codes can be obtained by using the API operation *List over valid codes*, this list will always be updated with newest version.

 As an educational institution or a course center, you can only report courses and educations that you are approved by NMA to deliever.